Ttttt47/UKBioCoin/README.md

 Examples can be found in `./test_data`

 # How to use UKBioCoin within docker images
 We have packed the UKBioCoin algorithm with the NSS calculated from UKBioBank data into a seamless docker image for convenient use.
+Description of all the phenotype included in our data is given in `description of phenotype0327.csv`.
 To use the image, you should first log in to the repository using:

 ```
 docker login -u cn-east-3@CFB4B8RZY5ZZ5RYWIHRI -p \